Expeditionary Learning

 Main, P (2023, July 22).
 Expeditionary Learning.
 Retrieved from https://www.structural-learning.com/post/expeditionary-learning

-The Core Principles of Expeditionary Learning
+Exploring the Core Principles that Underpin Expeditionary Learning

 By adhering to these principles, Expeditionary Learning creates a powerful and transformative educational experience for students.